sujee/mongodb-atlas-vector-search/lab-4-rag/README.md

 - 👉 Load PDF documents
-- 👉 Use embedding models to calculate embeddings for PDF documents 👉 Upload them into Atlas
+- 👉 Use embedding models to calculate embeddings for PDF documents
+- 👉 Upload them into Atlas
-- 👉 Then query these PDF documents
+- 👉 Then query these PDF documents using LLMs

 ## Architecture and Dataflow